-The second IBM-supplied control program, the Network Control Program (NCP), supports several 3704 control panel functions including dynamic displays, the operator-control shutdown feature, and address trace.
+The second IBM-supplied control program, the Network Control Program (NCP), supports several 3704 control panel functions including dynamic displays, the operatorcontrol shutdown feature, and address trace.
 A feature of the Network Control Program is the Partitioned Emulation Programming (PEP) extension.
 The PEP extension allows you to run some communication lines in network control mode while concurrently running others in emulation mode.
 In a PEP environment, most of the panel procedures available for the Emulation Program are supported in addition to those available for the NCP.
 The Network Control Program with the PEP extension will not run in the remote 3704 Communications Controller.
-The term NCP 3 is used throughout the manual when referring to Version 3 of the Network Control Program.
-NCP 2 is used when referring to Version 2.
+The terms NCP 4, NCP 3, and NCP 2 are used throughout the manual when referring to Version 4, Version 3, and Version 2, respectively, of the Network Control Program.